-A third-generation Kansan, the son of a labor lawyer/Air Force veteran father and a public school teacher mother, Matthew Calcara is the Democratic candidate for Kansas State House District 30 in 2018.
-Now 36, Matthew was born in 1981 at KU Medical Center.
+A fourth-generation Kansan, the son of a labor lawyer/Air Force veteran father and a public school teacher mother, I was a progressive Democratic candidate for Kansas House District 30 in 2018.

 On my father’s side, my family includes Italian & German roots from the Great Bend area, while my mother’s side is English & German and from the area near Centralia and Holton in northeast Kansas.

 - Bachelor’s degree in English from the University of Southern California (USC)

 - A decade of experience as a journalist for outlets including The Kansas City Star, CBS, NBC, CNBC, PBS, and various print publications

 - A decade of experience as a digital producer and project manager for companies including Guthy|Renker, Peter Greenberg Worldwide, Disney (twice, including a stint as a producer for Disneyland.com), and Capital Group

 - As a digital project manager for Disney’s corporate IT arm, managed millions of dollars worth of projects and not one–not a single one–went over-budget

 Even when living in California, I was involved in helping Kansas Democrats win office.
 I helped get Wichita’s Dan Manning included as part of the DLCC’s Grassroots 15.